-Take the confusion out of the cereal aisle and learn which healthy cereal for kids are the most nutritious and easiest to eat—and what to look for on a label to help you feel confidence in the choices you’re making at the store.
+Take the confusion out of the cereal aisle and learn which healthy cereals for kids are the most nutritious and easiest to eat—and what to look for on a label to help you feel confident in the choices you’re making at the store.

-With so many options at the store, choosing a healthy cereal for the family can be totally daunting.
-But this post will help you know a few good brands to turn to, as well as give you pointers on how to read an ingredient label to ensure that you’re buying what you think you are.
+With so many options at the store, choosing a healthy kids cereal for the family can be totally daunting.
+But this post will share a few good brands to turn to, as well as give you pointers on how to read an ingredients label to ensure you’re buying what you think you are.

-TIP: These cereals are great for breakfast and snack time, so they’re a pantry staple to keep on hand.
+These cereals are great for breakfast and snack time, so they’re a pantry staple to keep on hand.

 Ingredients in a Healthy Cereal

-When buying a cereal from the store, you’ll want to look for one that includes:
+When buying cereal from the store, you’ll want to look for one that includes the following ingredients:

 - whole grains